Nippon Design Center

 July: Published Design Polylogue: 50 Years of the Nippon Design Center to commemorate our 50th anniversary.

-Established the new Produce Division.
+Established the new Produce Headquarters.(now the Produce Division)

 2011